How to create and use flyers to attract new customers in your area.

 Designing Your Flyer

 It's important to make sure your flyer is both professional and appealing to your potential new clients.
 Many flyers also include a "tear-off" section at the bottom where a client can tear off your contact information.
 There are lots of great tools out there that can help you design a great flyer.
 These can be as simple as Microsoft Word or Google Docs — no need to go crazy, but you do want something that looks professional.
 If you are looking for a tool with some more design chops — you can take a look at Canva.
 Canva has lots of great tools for businesses to help them quickly and easily create professional-looking graphics.
-It's an excellent choice for projects like logos, social media images, brochures, and flyers.
+It's an excellent choice for projects like logos, social media images, brochures, and, of course, flyers.
 Here is what using Canva looks like:

 Canva also provides lots of templates and inspiration.
 It may take a couple tries to create the perfect flyer, but keep in mind that your flyers should appropriately represent your business.
 Definitely take your time here to make sure you get it right.